umbraco/UmbracoDocs/Add-ons/Starter-Kit-TEMP/Widgets/index.md

 ![movePage.jpg](images/The-Gallery-Widget.png)

 The Gallery Widget allowes you to display multiple images in a gallery view, meaning that the images will be alligned in rows.
-This also contians the feature to click on images to zoom in on the images(this feature can also be disabled).
+This also contians the feature to click on images to zoom in on the images(this feature can also be disabled).hej